opensafely/ADHD-Pre-and-Post-Covid/README.md

 # NHS England ADHD OpenSAFELY Analysis Project

+> [!IMPORTANT]
+> This repo is in active development and contents can be subject to change

-This repo is codebase for the approve OpenSAFELY – [Project #181: Examining changes in ADHD diagnosis and pathways in primary care pre and post COVID pandemic](https://www.opensafely.org/approved-projects/#project-181)
+This repo is codebase for the approved [OpenSAFELY project #181: Examining changes in ADHD diagnosis and pathways in primary care pre and post COVID pandemic](https://www.opensafely.org/approved-projects/#project-181)

 Detail description of the project can be found on our [protocol]( https://github.com/opensafely/ADHD-Pre-and-Post-Covid/tree/main/protocol%20)